.17 Winchester Super Magnum: Development

 Winchester, in conjunction with Savage, introduced this cartridge at the 2013 SHOT Show.

-The brass case for this round is roughly 50% thicker than the 17 HMR, and the max average internal pressure is 33,000 psi, compared to the 17 HMR's 26,000 psi.
+The brass case for the .17 WSM is roughly 50% thicker than the .17 HMR, and has a chamber pressure of 33,000 psi, compared to the chamber pressure of 26,000 psi for the .17 HMR.

-The 17 WSM is not compatible with firearms chambered in 17 HMR and vice versa as the two cartridges have different dimensions.
+The .17 WSM is not compatible with firearms chambered in .17 HMR and vice versa as the two cartridges have different dimensions.

 Factory ammunition

 Factory ammunition is available from Winchester, Federal, American Eagle.
-Federal Ammunition American Eagle 17 Win.
-Super Magnum cartridges are currently only available with 1.3 gram (20 grain) polymer-tipped projectiles rated at 914 m/s (3,000 fps) at the muzzle.
+Federal Ammunition American Eagle .17 Winchester Super Magnum cartridges are currently only available with 1.3 gram (20 grain) polymer-tipped projectiles rated at 914 m/s (3,000 fps) at the muzzle.

-Several options from Winchester are available, including Varmint HV 17 Winchester Super Magnum with a 1.3 gram (20 grain) polymer-tipped projectile rated at 914 m/s (3,000 fps), Varmint HE 17 Winchester Super Magnum with a 1.6 gram (25 grain) polymer-tipped projectile rated at 793 m/s (2,600 fps), and Varmint-X 17 Winchester Super Magnum which is available with a lead-free 1 gram (15 grain) polymer tipped projectile, rated at 1,006 m/s (3,300 fps).
+Several options from Winchester are available, including Varmint HV .17 Winchester Super Magnum with a 1.3 gram (20 grain) polymer-tipped projectile rated at 914 m/s (3,000 fps), Varmint HE .17 Winchester Super Magnum with a 1.6 gram (25 grain) polymer-tipped projectile rated at 793 m/s (2,600 fps), and Varmint-X .17 Winchester Super Magnum which is available with a lead-free 1 gram (15 grain) polymer tipped projectile, rated at 1,006 m/s (3,300 fps).

 Firearms

-Currently, rifles firing the 17 WSM are the Savage B-Mag bolt action, heavy barrel B-mag target edition.
-Ruger Model 77/17, Winchester 1885 Low Wall single shot, and the semi-automatic Franklin Armory F-17.
+Currently, rifles chambered for the .17 WSM are the Savage B-Mag bolt action heavy barrel B-mag target edition, Ruger Model 77/17, Winchester 1885 Low Wall single shot, and the semi-automatic Franklin Armory F-17.
 The F-17 is the first gas-piston operated rimfire firearm designed to handle the higher pressures of this cartridge.
-Also recently Jard Inc. joined this list with their J71 17 WSM AR 15 rifle.
+Also recently Jard Inc. joined this list with their J71 .17 WSM AR 15 rifle.